LYSmileLion/apisix/docs/en/latest/getting-started.md

 }'
 ```

-Now with the authentication added, when we try to access the Route we created in [step 2](#step-2-create-a-route) it will trigger an "Unauthorized Error".
+Now when we access the route created in step 2, an **Unauthorized Error** will be triggered.

-To access the Route, we need to add a `Header` named `apikey` with John's key.
+The correct way to access that route is to add a `Header` named `apikey` with the correct key, as shown in the code below:

 ```bash
 curl -i -X GET http://127.0.0.1:9080/get -H "Host: httpbin.org" -H "apikey: key-of-john"